Book of Blood

-Book of Blood is a 2009 British horror film directed by John Harrison and starring Jonas Armstrong, Sophie Ward, and Doug Bradley.
-It is based on the framing stories "The Book of Blood" and "On Jerusalem Street (A Postscript)" from Clive Barker's Books of Blood.
+Book of Blood, also known as Clive Barker's Book of Blood, is a 2009 British horror film directed by John Harrison and starring Jonas Armstrong, Sophie Ward, and Doug Bradley.
+It is based on the framing stories "The Book of Blood" and "On Jerusalem Street (a postscript)" from Clive Barker's series of horror fiction collections, Books of Blood, and it is the first film adaptation, followed by Books of Blood (2020).